Fall 2021 Registration Recommendations

 You can also pair CSCI 112, Exploring Computer Science (offered both semesters for 2021-22, 2nd half in the fall, 1st half in the spring) with CSCI 235.

 You should take CSCI 255, Introduction to Algorithms & Discrete Structures.
 You can also sign up for CSCI 112, Exploring Computer Science if you have not yet had that course.

 You can consider taking one of the 300-level courses (CSCI 336, Computer & Network Security, and CSCI 392, Database Systems) in addition to 255, but you might find this challenging.
 Talk with your academic advisor or a computer science faculty member who knows you to decide if this would be a good idea for you.
-If you plan to graduate in December 2019 / May 2020 and want to take one of these two 300-level courses, you will need to take them in Fall 2019 since they are every other year courses.
+If you plan to graduate in before Fall 2023, you will need to take them in Fall 2021 since they are every other year courses.